Mary Baker Eddy: Marriage, widowhood

 Eddy was badly affected by four deaths in the 1840s.
 She regarded her brother Albert as a teacher and mentor, but he died in 1841.
 In 1844, her first husband George Washington Glover (a friend of her brother Samuel) died after six months of marriage.
-They had married in December 1843 and set up home in Charleston, South Carolina, where Glover had business, but he died of yellow fever in June 1844 while living in Wilmington, North Carolina.
-Eddy was with him in Wilmington, six months pregnant.
+They had married in December 1843 and set up home in Charleston, South Carolina, where Glover worked as a builder, but he died of yellow fever in June 1844 while living in Wilmington, North Carolina.
+According to Eddy, she had freed her husband's slaves upon his death, but according to Caroline Fraser there is no evidence Glover was ever a slave owner.

+When Glover died, Eddy was with him in Wilmington, six months pregnant.
 She had to make her way back to New Hampshire, 1400 mi by train and steamboat, where her only child George Washington Glover II (1844 - 1915) was born on September 12 in her father's home.
 Her husband's death, the journey back, and the birth left her physically and mentally exhausted, and she ended up bedridden for months.
-As Eddy was unable to care for him, her son was nursed by a local woman while Eddy herself was cared for by a household servant.
+Her son was nursed by a local woman while Eddy herself was cared for by Mahala Sanborn, a household servant.

 Eddy's mother died in November 1849.
 Her mother's death was then followed three weeks later by the death of Eddy's fiancé, lawyer John Bartlett.
+Eddy's father Mark Baker remarried in 1850; his second wife Elizabeth Patterson Duncan (d.
+June 6, 1875) had been widowed twice, and had some property and income from her second marriage.